 Chase Freedom Unlimited vs. Capital One Quicksilver spending example

-Why you should get Chase Freedom Unlimited
+Why should you get the Chase Freedom Unlimited?

 Recommended credit score

-Why you should get Capital One Quicksilver
+Why should you get the Capital One Quicksilver?

 Recommended credit score